thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 #### Masternode Sync Data Flow

-This diagram shows the order in which P2P messages are sent to perform masternode synchronization initially after startup.<p>
+This diagram shows the order in which P2P messages are sent to perform masternode synchronization initially after startup.

 ![Masternode Sync (Initial)](/img/dev/en-masternode-sync-initial.svg)